 Use Excel to open or save a worksheet in the OpenDocument Spreadsheet (.ods) format

-You can open and save files in the OpenDocument Spreadsheet (.ods) file format that is used by some spreadsheet applications, such as OpenOffice.org Calc and Google Docs.
+After you install the 2007 Microsoft Office system Service Pack 2 (SP2), you can open and save files in the OpenDocument Spreadsheet (.ods) file format used by some spreadsheet applications, such as OpenOffice.org Calc and Google Docs.

 What do you want to do?